 The Samaritans in the UK are there to listen at times when life seems just too dark for us to cope.

-The best call I made was to ring the Samaritans – they listen without judgement and let you spill out all the mess that is going on in your mind and start to make some sense of it.
+The best call I made was to ring the Samaritans – they listen without judgment and let you spill out all the mess that is going on in your mind and start to make some sense of it.
 That was exactly what I needed.